 Understanding Hypnotherapy; Facts, Myths, and How It Works

-• Before meaningful change can take place, it helps to understand how change actually works.
+• Before meaningful change can take place, it helps to understand how impactful change actually works.

 This section is here to offer clarity, what hypnosis truly is, what it isn’t, and how the subconscious mind influences patterns, stress responses, and behavior.